Advantages and Disadvantages of Using VXLAN vs. VPLS in RouterOS 7

 4. Efficient Multicast Handling:

-• VXLAN supports multicast in its underlay network, reducing broadcast domain overhead.
+• VXLAN can leverage multicast in the underlay, reducing broadcast domain overhead.

 5. Hardware Offloading:

-• Many modern MikroTik devices support VXLAN hardware offloading, improving performance.
+• Many modern MikroTik devices support VXLAN hardware offloading, improving throughput and reducing CPU load.

 Disadvantages of VXLAN